Chicken Rogan Josh Recipe

 Others – You will also need milk, saffron strands, cumin seeds, asafetida (hing), and salt.

-Tempering (Optional) – A tempering of ratanjot in ghee is added to the curry.
-It give a fiery red color to it.
-It is totally optional though.
+Tempering (Optional) – Adding a tempering of ratanjot in ghee to the curry gives it a fiery red color.
+It is totally optional, though.

 Preparation